rutgerblom/SDDC.Lab/README.md

   * 150 GB hard disk
   * VMware Paravirtual SCSI controller
   * VMXNET 3 network adapter
-* Deploy the Ansible controller VM on the same ESXi host as where you will deploy your Pod.
 * Deploy the pre-configured DNS server for DNS name resolution within Pods instead of using your own.

 ## Preparations